 Staff stated they felt respected, supported and valued.
 They were proud to work in the practice.
+The team included a mental health champion and information to support staff wellbeing was available in the staff room.

-Staff discussed their training needs during annual appraisals.
+Staff discussed their training needs during annual appraisals, 1 to 1 meetings and during clinical supervision.
 They also discussed learning needs, general wellbeing and aims for future professional development.